Passenger on United flight to LAX died of respiratory failure, COVID-19, coroner says

 The report was released Monday by the Jefferson Parish Coroner's Office in Louisiana, and says the 69-year-old L.A. resident died at Ochsner Medical Center-Kenner at 9:09 p.m.
 Dec.
 14.

-The plane headed to LAX was diverted during a medical emergency.
-The man suffered what was initially deemed a heart attack.
+United Flight 591 from Orlando to LAX was diverted during a medical emergency after a man suffered what was initially deemed a heart attack.
+The plane had to make an emergency landing in New Orleans.

 RELATED: United flight to LAX diverted due to medical emergency possibly linked to COVID-19